 Provisional Measures: Energy-efficient technologies, measures, projects, programs, and/or services that are generally nascent in Illinois or nationally, for which energy savings have not been validated through robust evaluation, measurement, and verification (EM&V) efforts, and/or for which there is substantial uncertainty about their cost-effectiveness, performance, and/or customer acceptance.

 Program: The mode of delivering a particular measure or set of measures to customers.
-See Table 2.4 for a list of program descriptions that are presently operating in Illinois.
+See Section 2.4 for a list of program descriptions that are presently operating in Illinois.

 Rating Period Factor (RPF): Percentages for defined times of the year that describe when energy savings will be realized for a specific measure.